nikkijuk/lifegoals/README.md

 NOTE: If there is persistent state which needs to be filled in state management and changes routing rules this logic will become later more complicated.

+NOTE: Might not work with deep linking currently.
+Not tested as web is not primary target.

 #### Write test for default root (/)